 The following year, Lincoln again declared the last Thursday in November a day of Thanksgiving when General Sherman captured Atlanta in 1864.
 Following Lincoln's death, Thanksgiving Day became an annual tradition in the U.S., and in 1941 Congress declared it a national holiday.

 The American Thanksgiving tends to be more commercialized than Canada's, with a four-day weekend, large sponsored parades, and the televising of professional football games; but for both countries, it's an important family gathering centered around a large meal of roast turkey and stuffing, harvest vegetables, pumpkin pies, fruit and nuts.
 It is generally considered a day set aside to count one's blessings.

 There's often not just one celebration day for Thanksgiving, but a whole weekend of family gatherings to plan for.
 Before you start worrying about all the special dishes you need to prepare, pause for a moment and give a thought to yourself and to the meaning of the occasion.

 Remember, quality family times don't rely on lavishness and expense, but by the old fashioned warmth of heart and graciousness which you welcome your guests and give them of yourself.
 Grandma always encouraged her daughters to take time out to enjoy Thanksgiving Day and be thankful for family.
 So, be sure to allow yourself time for some fun and fellowship.

 Try to cut your food preparation times as short as possible.
 Attempt no more in the way of holiday dessert preparation than your home, your pocketbook, and your stamina permit, but do that well and with all the charm and ceremony that this joyous time deserves, and it will be a perfect occasion to remember.

-Enjoy reading an entertaining family Short Thanksgiving Story containing fond remembrances of a 19th-century New England Thanksgiving Dinner that didn't turn out quite as expected.
+This entertaining tale is centered around a New England family's fond remembrances of a 19th-century Thanksgiving Dinner that didn't turn out quite as expected.